telerik/kendo-ui-core/docs/api/javascript/kendo.md

 ### parseDate

 Parses as a formatted string as a `Date`.
+Also see [Date Parsing](/framework/globalization/dateparsing)

 #### Example
     <script>